RESCUE 2 RESOTRATION PROJECT

 Laramie County Fire District #1 is trained and equipped to provide the following services:

-- Firefighting - Hazardous Materials Emergency Response - BLS Medical Services -
+- Firefighting - Hazardous Materials Emergency Response - ALS Medical Services -

 - Vehicle Rescue (Extrication) - Search and Rescue - High and Low Angle Rescue -

 Laramie County Fire District #1 - A group of individuals more varied than the weather of Wyoming, bound together by the desire to protect and serve their community and its citizens in their time of need.
 We are a union of men and women doing good for our fellow man because we can, not because we must.